-The Top 10 Supplements that Everyone Should Take
+The Top 10 Supplements That Everyone Should Take

-With half of the U.S. population taking a multivitamin, many people seem to think multivitamins are the first line of defense against malnutrition and disease.
+Half of the U.S. population takes a multivitamin, and many people seem to think multivitamins are the first line of defense against malnutrition and disease.
 In fact, the opposite is true.
 Multivitamins can actually do more harm than good.

 2. Most multivitamins are low quality

-Nutrients come in different forms that behave differently inside your body.
-Folate is an essential B vitamin, but folic acid, the kind found in generic multivitamins, can cause a lot of problems.
-If you have the MTHFR gene mutation, and over half of people do, folic acid will make you tired and weak.
-It also increases your risk of certain cancers.
-This may be why some studies show no benefit to taking multivitamins and others suggest an increase in mortality.
+Here’s an example: Folate is an essential B vitamin, but folic acid, the kind found in generic multivitamins, can cause problems.
+Over half of people have the MTHFR gene mutation, and taking folic acid will make those individuals feel tired and weak.
+It also increases the risk of certain cancers.
+This may be why some studies show no health benefit to taking multivitamins.

 3. Multivitamins aren’t formulated for you

-How to start supplementing
+How to start taking supplements

 Get the majority of your nutrients from food